 We are fortunate to have three different species of hummingbirds at our feeders and in our flowers year-round: Anna’s (Callypte anna), Broad-billed (Cynanthus latirostris), and Costa’s (Calyptae costae).
 I occasionally see Rufous and Blue-throated hummingbirds as they migrate through.
 Rufous and Magnificent hummingbirds are summer residents on nearby Mount Lemmon, although I have not seen any Magnificents at my feeders.
 Black-chinned Hummingbirds are relatively common in Tucson, although our three resident species keep them away from our feeders and flowers.
 There are several other species of hummingbirds in the area that I have not seen or photographed.

 Broad-billed males are unmistakable.
-Very dark green backs, with bright blue gorgets and bright green chests/abdomens, along with a distinctive red-orange bill that has a black tip.
+Very dark green backs, with bright blue throats and bright green chests/abdomens, along with a distinctive red-orange bill that has a black tip.
 They are absolutely beautiful photographic subjects, and I picked the right location to take up hummingbird photography.
 Tucson is about as far north as they range – it is my understanding that they are rare even in nearby Phoenix – and they are happy to stick around though the winter as long as I keep the feeders full.
-In flight, their tails adopt a swallow-like “V” shape, making them easy to identify from a distance even if their colors are not obvious.
+In flight, their tails adopt a swallow-like “V” shape, making them easy to identify from a distance even when their colors are not obvious.
 Female Broad-billed Hummingbirds are relatively easy to identify – especially after the fact in photographic images – as the underside of their bills will have some of the characteristic red-orange coloring.